alex-cplee/alex-cplee/README.md

 Status: *Under development*

 In this project, I analyzed the public sector employee perception survey data conducted by the Western Australia Public Sector Commission in 2015, available [here](https://data.gov.au/data/organization/public-sector-commission-wa).
 Using the data, I examined if there are gender gaps in job satisfaction, salary and career opportunities within the WA public sector.
-Access the analysis by [clicking here](https://github.com/alex-cplee/WA-Public-Service-Perception-2015/blob/main/SurveyData.ipynb).
-The report was generated using Jupyter Notebook with Python as the language for data cleaning, manipulation and visualisation.
+Access the analysis by [clicking here](https://github.com/alex-cplee/WA-Public-Service-Perception-2015/blob/main/SurveyData.ipynb) (Jupyter Notebook report) or by [clicking here](https://github.com/alex-cplee/WA-Public-Service-Perception-2015/blob/main/PowerBI_dashborad.pbix?raw=true) (Power BI dashboard).
+The report was generated using Jupyter Notebook with SQL and Python as the languages for data cleaning, manipulation and visualisation.

 ### APS Employee Census 2020